AV4TAr/reading/README.md

+Books
+Will Larson
-Articles, books, blogposts, videos, etc I collected about Leadership / Management / Coaching
+The Engineering Executive's Primer: Impactful Technical Leadership , books, blogposts, videos, etc I collected about Leadership / Management / Coaching

 # books
 * Six Thinking Hats: Your success in business depends on how well you think - Edward de Bono.